fieldtrip/website/workshop/oslo2019/forward_modeling.md

 1. A _head model_: we need to know how the electric currents generated at the source spread throughout the volume conductor (the head, containing the borders between brain and skull and between skull and skin)
 2. A _sensor description_: we need to know where the sensors are that pick up the activity coming from the sources
 3. A _source model_: we need to know where the sources are - preferably they should be in the brain
 4. A _lead field_ : we need to know how the sources and sensors "connect" to one another.
-That is, for each source (activated at unit strength (1 Am)) we calculate the electic potential vector at each sensor (electrode).
+That is, for each source (activated at unit strength (1 Am)) we calculate the electric potential vector at each sensor (electrode).
 It may be seen that the _lead field_ (component 4) is really the "sum" of the information from components 1-3.

 {% include markup/info %}
 Note that the _forward model_ is completely independent of the actual EEG data.
 All it models is how a source _given_ that it was active with a given current (1 Am), _would_ be seen at the sensor level.
 {% include markup/end %}